 Acne is caused by bacteria, and sometimes that bacteria is so deep-seated in the skin that surface and hormonal treatments aren’t enough to manage it, especially in the beginning.
-For this, your doctor can prescribe low-dose tetracycline, an antibiotic you can take for five days right before your period begins.
+For this, your doctor can prescribe low-dose tetracycline7, an antibiotic you can take for five days right before your period begins.

 If you suffer from cystic acne and have tried other remedies that just didn’t work, you should talk to your doctor about using Accutane, also known as isotretinoin.
-Although it’s a natural derivative of vitamin A, it does come with a few side-effects.
+Although it’s a natural derivative of vitamin A, it does come with a few side effects8.
 These include increased risk of potential drug associations, suicide and birth-defects in pregnant women, which is why you need talk to a doctor about it before you attempt to use it.

 Further treatments for menstrual acne can be done, as directed by a dermatologist and performed in-office.
 These treatments include chemical peels, laser therapy, cortisone injections and acne surgery.